safing/docs/portmaster/install/linux.md

 ## Status Guideline

 - 🟢 confirmed compatible                  (confirmed by the Safing team)
+- 🟢 estimated compatible                  (reported by the community)
 - 🟢 reported compatible                   (reported by the community)
 - 🟡 issue reported                        (reported by the community)
 - 🟡 issue confirmed, workaround available (confirmed by the Safing team)